JMilamber/JMilamber.github.io/about.md

 ---
-layout: default
+layout: about
-title: About
+title: My Life
-Description: My about page
+Description: Who am, what I do, and where I've been
 ---

-# About Me

 ## Bio